YanWittmann/math-eval/doc/guide/md/introduction.md

 ## A Quick Sample

-Here's a small program that creates an array, filters the values and maps them to new values:
+Here's a small program that creates an array, maps them to new values and filters them:

 ```result=[1, 2, 3, 4];;;(x) -> { x > 4; };;;[6, 8]
 numbers = range(1, 4);;;filterFunction = x -> x > 4;;;numbers.map(x -> x * 2).filter(filterFunction)